lappsgrid-incubator/jupyter-groovy-kernel/README.md

 ```

 See the [Lappsgrid Services DSL Jupyter kernel](https://github.com/lappsgrid-incubator/jupyter-lsd-kernel) for an example of implementing a Jupyter kernel for a Groovy DSL using the Groovy Jupyter kernel.

+## Contributing

+If you would like to contribute to the Jupyter Groovy Kernel please Fork this repository, make your changes, and then submit a pull request targeting the `develop` branch.